How Important is the Train-Validation Split in Meta-Learning?: Experiments

 \paragraph{Methods} We instantiate the \trtr and \trval method in the centroid meta-learning setting with a ridge solver.
 The methods are almost exactly the same as in our theoretical setting in~\eqref{equation:split-loss} and~\eqref{equation:non-split-loss}, with the only differences being that the parameters $\wb_t$ (and hence $\wb_0$) parametrize a deep neural network instead of a linear classifier, and the loss function is the cross-entropy instead of squared loss.
 Mathematically, we minimize the following two loss functions:

 where $(\Xb_t, \yb_t)$ is the data for task $t$ of size $n$, and $(\Xb_t^{\train}, \yb_t^{\train})$ and $(\Xb_t^{\val}, \yb_t^{\val})$ is a split of the data of size $(n_1, n_2)$.
-For both methods, we run a few gradient steps on the inner argmin problem to obtain (an approximation of) $\wb_t$, and plug $\wb_t$ into the $\grad_{\wb_0} \ell_t^{\set{\sp,\nosp}}(\wb_0)$ (which involves $\wb_t$ through implicit function differentiation) for optimizing $\wb_0$ in the outer loop.
 We note that both loss functions above have been considered in prior work ($L^{\sp}$ in iMAML~\citep{rajeswaran2019meta}, and $L^{\nosp}$ in Meta-MinibatchProx~\citep{zhou2019efficient}), though we use slightly different implementation details from these prior work to make sure that the two methods here are exactly the same except for whether the split is used.

-For both \trtr and \trval methods, we use the standard $4$-layer convolutional network in~\citep{finn2017model,zhou2019efficient} as the backbone (i.e. the architecture for $\wb_t$).
-We further tune their hyper-parameters, such as the regularization constant $\lambda$, the learning rate (initial learning rate and its decay strategy), and the gradient clipping threshold.
+Additional details about the implementation can be found in Appendix~\ref{appendix:deep}.

-\paragraph{Datasets} We experiment on miniImageNet~\citep{ravi2016optimization} and tieredImageNet~\citep{ren2018meta}.
+\paragraph{Experimental settings} We experiment on miniImageNet~\citep{ravi2016optimization} and tieredImageNet~\citep{ren2018meta} datasets.
 MiniImageNet consists of $100$ classes of images from ImageNet~\citep{krizhevsky2012imagenet} and each class has $600$ images of resolution $84\times84\times 3$.
 We use $64$ classes for training, $16$ classes for validation, and the remaining $20$ classes for testing~\citep{ravi2016optimization}.
 TieredImageNet consists of $608$ classes from the ILSVRC-$12$ data set~\citep{russakovsky2015imagenet} and each image is also of resolution $84\times 84\times 3$.
-TieredImageNet groups classes into broader hierarchy categories corresponding to higher-level nodes in the ImageNet.
-Specifically, its top hierarchy has $20$ training categories ($351$ classes), $6$ validation categories ($97$ classes) and $8$ test categories (160 classes).
-This structure ensures that all training classes are distinct from the testing classes, providing a more realistic few-shot learning scenario.